discoproject/disco/doc/start/ddfs.rst

 A regular garbage collection process makes sure that the required number of replicas is maintained, orphaned blobs are deleted and deleted tags are eventually removed from the system.
-The desired number of replicas is defined in the configuration file, see :ref:`ddfssettings` below for details.
+The desired number of replicas is defined in the configuration file, see :ref:`settings` for details.

 Blobs can be accessed either over HTTP, using DDFS's built-in web server on each storage node, or directly on local disk.
 The latter feature is heavily utilized by Disco, which prefers to run tasks on the nodes where data is physically stored, to minimize network traffic.

+Settings
+''''''''

+DDFS can be configured using the normal Disco settings file.
+See :ref:`settings`.

 .. _ddfsapi: